Living Donation and Coronavirus COVID-19 Latest Information and FAQs.

 - I’d like to put myself forward as a non-directed living kidney donor.
 What should I do?

 Thank you for considering donation.
 Kidneys from non-directed living donors make a huge contribution and are a very welcome part of the organ donation programme.
-You can fill in the expression of interest form on NHS Blood and Transplant Website here: https://www.organdonation.nhs.uk/become-a-living-donor/living-kidney-donation/ but please be aware that you may not receive a response as quickly as normal during this time.
+Now, more than ever, your contribution will make a big difference.
+You can fill in the expression of interest form on NHS Blood and Transplant Website here: https://www.organdonation.nhs.uk/become-a-living-donor/living-kidney-donation/ but please be aware that you still may not receive a response as quickly as normal during this time.
 Meanwhile we suggest that you read through the content on our Give A Kidney website and access the living donation pages of NHSBT’s site here: www.organdonation.nhs.uk/become-a-living-donor/ for educational films and resources.
 We can also put you in touch with a previous non-directed living kidney donor who has been through the experience if you would like to talk to someone with lived experience of donation.
-Please just get in touch with us via email at firstname.lastname@example.org.
+Please just get in touch with us via email at email@example.com.